 Compounding this inherent limitation, complying with rules offers no return other than that an organization is compliant.
 So, while failure to comply has risks and costs, compliance activities and expenses rarely exceed what is needed to comply.

-Sexual abuse and misconduct (SAM) is a risk that today is almost exclusively managed by compliance.
-Whether it is a safe environment approach developed by the Catholic Church, a SafeSport approach, or a safe something else, most organizations looking after minors or vulnerable adults are required to follow certain the four pillars: policies and procedures designed to prevent abuse, background checks, training, and mandatory reporting.
+Sexual abuse is a risk almost exclusively managed by compliance today.
+Whether it is a safe environment approach developed by the Catholic Church, a SafeSport approach, or a safe something else, most organizations looking after minors or vulnerable adults are required to follow a four-control process: background checks, training, policies and procedures designed to prevent abuse, and mandatory reporting.

-The problem is that taking a compromised set of standards, and only requiring organizations to do enough to comply with them is the opposite of risk management.
+The problem is that taking a compromised set of standards and only requiring organizations to do enough to comply with them is different from risk management.
 It means telling organizations what to do but not why or how.
-Applying such an approach to managing SAM risk is why minors and vulnerable adults are far less safe from SAM than they should or could be, why trust in youth-serving organizations remains so low, why statutes of limitation are being extended, suspended, and eliminated, and why insurers are withdrawing coverage for SAM.
-For minors and vulnerable adults to be as safe from SAM as possible, SAM risk should be managed as well as possible, not by using compromised standards minimally applied.
+Applying such an approach to preventing sexual abuse is why minors and vulnerable adults are far less safe from sexual abuse than they should or could be, why trust in youth-serving organizations remains so low, why statutes of limitation are being extended, suspended, and eliminated, and why insurers are withdrawing coverage for sexual abuse.
+For minors and vulnerable adults to be as safe from sexual abuse as possible, sexual abuse risk should be managed as well as possible, not by minimally applying compromised standards.

 Risk management = why, then how, then what